Fluffy Chocolate Chip Cookies Using Fresh Milled Flour

 • 12 ounces (or 3 sticks) of room-temperature unsalted butter

-• 1 1/4 cups organic cane sugar (regular white sugar or light brown sugar also works)
+• 1 and 1/4 cups organic cane sugar (regular white sugar or light brown sugar also works)

 • 3 eggs